-Purchasing renter’s insurance is a wise decision for anyone renting an apartment, but it’s especially necessary for residents in New York City.
-Because New York City has one of the most cutthroat real estate markets in the United States — if not the world — it’s essential for renters to protect themselves and their possessions.
+Purchasing renters insurance is a wise decision for anyone renting an apartment, but it is a requirement for residents in New York City.
+Because New York City has one of the most cutthroat real estate markets in the United States — if not the world –, renters need to protect themselves and their possessions.
 The New York City renter who doesn’t have insurance faces the threat of theft and potential damages and may not comply with their lease terms.

-Given that every homeowner needs homeowner’s insurance, it stands to reason that renters need insurance as well.
+Given that every homeowner needs homeowner’s insurance, it stands to reason that renters also need insurance.
 The two aren’t that much different, after all.
 Renter’s insurance offers much of the same protection as homeowner’s insurance.
-At its base point, that’s what renter’s insurance is — protection.
+At its base point, renter’s insurance is — protection.

 The main difference is that renter’s insurance won’t generally cover the dwelling itself — that’s up to your landlord.
-That being said, if you make alterations to your rental property, your insurance may cover those things through liability insurance.
-The good news is that renter’s insurance does cover your own personal property.
+If you make alterations to your apartment rental, your insurance may cover those things through liability insurance.
+The good news is that renter’s insurance does cover your personal property.
 Your landlord has to take care of the home or building; that coverage won’t protect your personal belongings.

+Just as you wouldn’t drive without insurance, you can’t live in a home without protecting your property.
 Anything can happen in your home, whether you own or rent it.
-Just as you wouldn’t drive without insurance, you can’t live in a home without protecting your property.
-Renter’s insurance will cover damages caused by theft, vandalism, fires, or certain natural disasters.
-The liability insurance you receive with your policy can even protect you if you slip, fall, or otherwise, hurt yourself while in your rental home or on your landlord’s property.
+The liability insurance you receive with your policy can protect you if you slip, fall, or hurt yourself while in your rental home or on your landlord’s property.
+Renter’s insurance will cover damages caused by theft, vandalism, fires, or specified natural disasters.

-You need to ask questions before you make an important purchase, including renter’s insurance.
+It would help if you asked questions before making an essential purchase, including renter’s insurance.
 The fact is that some providers are better than others.
 Make sure you choose an insurance provider with a solid reputation.
-You have to trust them, or else you might end up left in the cold — literally.
+You have to trust them, or you might end up left in the cold — literally.
 Before committing to any policy, ask these questions.

-- What’s covered, especially in terms of furniture, electronics, clothing, art, and other valuables?
+- What’s covered, especially furniture, electronics, clothing, art, and other valuables?

-- Which perils do the policy cover, so you can make sure you’re protected against vandalism, fire, theft, smoke damage, explosions, water damage, and damages caused by natural disasters?
+- Which perils does the policy cover, so you are protected against vandalism, fire, theft, smoke damage, explosions, water damage, and damages caused by natural disasters?

 - What will occur if you or someone else gets injured in your rental property?